 Note: If it is not the first time you submit the app, the above picture may contain extra fields depending on the 2FA (Two Factor Authentication) settings on your Apple Account.
 See below:

-9. Select the Apple and iTunes Team from the dropdown in the corresponding fields.
-In the ‘App specific password’ field, enter the App specific password that the client had sent you and in the Special instruction field enter “Manual publish” and then Submit the app.
+9. Under the Special Instructions form, select the Apple and iTunes Team from the corresponding dropdowns.
+In the ‘App specific password’ field, enter the App specific password that the client had sent you, and in the Special Instructions field enter “Manual publish” and then Submit the app.
 This process may take up to 2 minutes.

 The last 3 steps are outlined in the following video.
-Please note that the resubmission fee of $25 has recently been waived and therefore it isn't applicable.
+Please note that the resubmission fee has recently changed to $50 for iOS.

-Once the app is submitted and if the submission goes through successfully, the client will receive an email confirmation of the request.
-In addition to that, the app is added to the iOS upload pipeline queue for the BiznessApps Uploads Team to make the submission to Apple Store.
+Once the app is submitted and if the submission goes through successfully, you will receive an email confirmation of the request.
+In addition to that, the app is added to the iOS upload pipeline queue for our Uploads Team to make the submission to Apple Store.

 Once the submission to Apple is complete, you will receive a notification.
-The reseller/client can check the app's status by following the steps outlined in Checking the iOS App Status article.
+Resellers or Individual Clients can check the upload status by following the steps outlined in the Checking the iOS App Status article.